 Each manager using derivatives shall (1) exhibit expertise and experience in utilizing such products; (2) demonstrate that such usage is strategically integral to their security selection, risk management, or investment processes; and (3) demonstrate acceptable internal controls regarding these investments.

 Reports will include investment returns, an asset allocation summary relative to targets, and summary of fees and benchmark performance .
 The Investment Firm(S) will provide, within 30 days following the close of the quarter, the above directly to the Treasurer of the Board, the Chair of the Investment Committee and the Director of the Foundation.

 Meetings will be held at the request of The Foundation Board.

 Changes to these general objectives and policies may be made by the The Foundation’s Investment Committee, subject to the consent of The Foundation Board and shall be distributed to the Fund Managers and Advisors.

-Approved by the Catholic Community Foundation Board of Trustees on February 29, 2012.
+Revised by the Catholic Community Foundation Board of Trustees (June, 2017).